EDUCBA Logo

 Conclusion

-Hence, we can say that a Self-Join in MySQL takes a ‘Selfie’ to itself but producing results considering the table as two using an alias so that the table name is not repeated twice which may produce an error.
+In MySQL, a Self-Join takes a ‘Selfie’ of itself and produces results by considering the table as two using an alias to avoid repeating the table name twice, which could result in an error.
 This type of regular join is useful for modeling an organized structure data form from a table and also allows comparing the rows and does needful to produce the required result.

 Recommended Articles